FacePafes/kspman/README.md

 if it was installed by kspman, it can be removed cleanly.

-if it wasn’t tracked, it is considered outside the system and kspman won’t touch it.
+if it wasn’t tracked, it is considered outside the system and kspman won’t touch it without telling the program to generate a manifest.

 ---